maziac/DeZog/documentation/ReverseEngineeringUsage.md

 ## Smart Disassembly

-The smart disassembly will follow the execution flow from the given address and visualize the calls and jumps with arrows.
+The smart disassembly follows the execution flow starting at the specified address and visualizes the calls and jumps with arrows.

-A smart disassembly of the *main_loop* of the z80-sample-program looks like this:
+A smart disassembly of the *main loop* of the z80 sample program looks like this:
 ![](images/ReverseEngineeringUsage/smart_disassembly_arrows.gif)

-I.e. you will automatically find also the referenced *fill_bckg_line* and *inc_fill_colors_ptr* disassembled.
+That is, you will automatically find the referenced *fill_bckg_line* and *inc_fill_colors_ptr* disassembled as well.

-The disassembly also contains the referenced data of that subroutine (and referenced sub-subroutines).
+The disassembly also contains the referenced data of this subroutine (and referenced sub-subroutines).
-I.e. also for self-developed code you can easily see which memory it references.
+I.e. even with self-developed code you can easily see to which memory it refers.

-If labels already exist those names are re-used.
-If labels do not exist yet a name will be "invented".
+If labels already exist, these names are reused.
+If no labels exist yet, a name is "invented".

-In theory, if you would do a smart disassembly of the entry point of your program  (e.g. the *main* routine), you'd get a disassembly of the whole program.
+In theory, if you would do a smart disassembly of the entry point of the program (e.g., the *main*routine) you'd get a disassembly of the entire program.
-Of course, in practice, not all code is reachable from a static analysis- E.g. the interrupt routine or any "JP (HL)" or self-modified jumps cannot be followed/disassembled.
+In practice, of course, not all code is reachable with static analysis.
+For example, the interrupt routine or all "JP (HL)" or even modified jumps cannot be followed/disassembled.

-Here is a picture of a more complex sample code:
+Here is a picture of a more complex example code:
 ![](images/ReverseEngineeringUsage/smart_disassembly_complex.jpg)

-The jumps are visualized through arrows.
-Backward (loop) jumps inside the same subroutine can be found on the left.
+The jumps are visualized by arrows.
+Backward jumps (loops) within the same subroutine are on the left.
-Forward jumps on the right.
+Forward jumps on the right side.
-Any call offers a little arrow.
-If hovered-over it animates an arrow to the called subroutine.
+Each call offers a small arrow.
+Hovering over it will animate an arrow to the called subroutine.
-(Note: If the called routine is in another slot and it is not 100% sure that the code in the slot is the correct code (it might have paged in a wrong bank at the time of disassembly) than only the call address is shown without arrow.)
+(Note: If the called routine is in a different slot and it is not 100% sure that the code in the slot is the correct one (it could have a wrong bank paged in), only the call address is shown without the arrow).

-At the top you find a slider with which you can control the call-depth of the disassembly.
+At the top you will find a slider that allows you to control the call depth of the disassembly.

 ## Selection

-The animated gif below shows how to create the flow chart from a disassembly and navigate through the code by selecting the blocks in the flow chart or call graph.
+The animated gif below shows how the flowchart is created from a disassembly and how to navigate through the code by selecting the blocks in the flowchart or call diagram.

 Flow chart example:
 ![](images/ReverseEngineeringUsage/flowchart_selection.gif)